Palm Beach County Truck Accident Attorneys

 The most recent data from the Florida Department of Highway Safety and Motor Vehicles (FDHSMV) reports that more than 28,000 crashes involving trucks that weigh over 10,000 lbs occurred in 2016.
 Any motor vehicle accident can be a physically and emotionally traumatic experience, but being involved in a truck accident is oftentimes worse.
 Truck accidents bring more challenges because of their complexity: a truck accident often causes severe injuries and property damage and involves multiple parties, such as the truck driver and the company that owns the truck.
 Additionally, heavy trucks that carry freight have more complicated insurance policies.

-If you were injured in a truck accident through no fault of your own, seek the representation of the experienced truck accident team at Meldon Law.
+If you were injured in a truck accident through no fault of your own, seek the representation of the experienced Palm Beach County truck accident attorney at Meldon Law.
 We know how to navigate these complex cases to achieve the best results possible for our clients.
-Call us today at (954) 334-1276 to schedule a free consultation.
+Call us today at 800-373-8000 to schedule a free consultation.

 Meldon Law’s Results in Truck Accident Cases